semidark-net/wp-cli-staging/README.md

 # wp-cli-staging
-Scripts for managing Wordpress staging and development environment with wp-cli commands
+Bash scripts for managing Wordpress staging and development environment with wp-cli commands

 configuration is made via .env file